Learn Note Names Easy Beginner Lessons

 Now start at the very right part of the page and draw the C note.
 If you need to, take a quick look at lessons 2 (A B C).

 Make sure that you draw the C note in between the spaces.
 To the left of the C, draw the B note, again, just as in the image you studied in lesson 2.
 Now draw the A note.
 The A note is almost like the C note except that it is one white space lower.
 Stop drawing for a bit and take a look at your three notes.
-If the B is centred on the line and the A and C notes are exactly between the lines, than you did it right.
+If the B is centered on the line and the A and C notes are exactly between the lines, then you did it right.

 On the bottom of the page, write the note names exactly like this: A B C D E F G A B C

 Now you have a little helper sheet to figure out the missing notes.
 Below the A, you need to draw the … what comes before the A?
 Take a look at the letters you just wrote.
-The note before the A is the G. Now draw in the G just like you drew the B. The G note is also centred on the line which means that if you can draw a B, you can also draw a G.
+The note before the A is the G. Now draw in the G just like you drew the B. The G note is also centered on the line which means that if you can draw a B, you can also draw a G.

 What comes before the G?